opset/openset/docs/build_install/README.md

 - [lz4](https://github.com/lz4/lz4), the extremely fast compression/decompression library by [Yann Collet](https://www.linkedin.com/in/yann-collet-5ba1904).
 Event data and Indexes are compressed in OpenSet.
 Compression allows us to store 10x the data (or more) while realizing a < 10% performance impact (see the [benchmark](https://github.com/lz4/lz4#benchmarks) on GitHub)
 - [xxHash](https://github.com/Cyan4973/xxHash), another masterpiece by  [Yann Collet](https://www.linkedin.com/in/yann-collet-5ba1904).
 A good hash is hard to find, a fast hash is even harder --- Yann has created both.

-You will find recent versions of these projects under [/vendors](#) in the openset repo.
+You will find recent versions of these projects under [openset/vendor](https://github.com/perple-io/openset/tree/master/vendor) in the OpenSet repo.

 #### Linux requirements

 - Unbutu 14.04 (16.04 recommended)
 - CMake 3.6+
+- GCC 7.2+
+- GDB 7+ (optional)
-- gcc 7.2
+- Node.js 5+

+> :pushpin: passing `--version` to these tools on the command line will help you verify they are the correct version.
+If you need to install these? click [here](https://github.com/perple-io/openset/blob/master/docs/build_install/build_tools.md).

 #### Windows requirements